anwarmamat/cmsc330spring21/project4a/README.md

+# Updates

+- 3/31 - Removed comment in part 1 about ""hello"" which didn't make sense
+- 4/09 - `parse_mutop` examples fixed to have ouput include the updated token list.

 # Project 4a: MicroCaml Lexer and Parser
 Due: **Recommended**: 4/8/2021 (Thursday), **Latest for full credit**: 4/12/2021 (Monday), **Latest for 10% penalty**: 4/13/2021, **Latest for 75% penalty**: 4/19/2021

 Points: 48 public, 52 semipublic

-## Updates
-- 3/31 5pm: Removed comment in part 1 about ""hello"" which didn't make sense

 ## Introduction